-Expressionism in cinema, as in other arts, aimed to bring the emotions of the characters to the fore.
+Expressionism was among the fundamental movements in the history of cinema.
+As in other arts, expressionism aimed to bring the emotions of the characters to the fore.
 Expressionism’s view of the world is extremely subjective, emotional and non-rational.
 The unconscious and its most ancestral fears come to life in the work.

 Expressionism was born in Europe, in the early 1900s, which lasted until the end of the 1920s.
 Find the most fertile ground to take root in Germany, a country where an unhealthy atmosphere reigns at that time, while Nazism asserted itself.
 An atmosphere masterfully rendered by a partially expressionist film such as M, A City Searches for a Murderer, direct by Fritz Lang.
 In German cities one gets the impression of being able to meet “evil” around the corner: a feeling of omnipresent anguish.